Graph product structure for non-minor-closed classes: Shortcut Systems and -Planar Graphs

-As an example of the use of layered partitions, to prove \cref{PlanarProduct}(a), \citet{dujmovic.joret.ea:planar} showed that every planar graph has an $H$-partition of layered width $1$ for some planar graph $H$ of treewidth at most $8$.
-The proof is constructive and gives a simple quadratic-time algorithm for finding the corresponding partition and layering.
-At the core of their work is the elegant proof by \citet{pilipczuk.siebertz:polynomial-soda} of the following result:
+As an example of the use of layered partitions, to prove \cref{PlanarProduct}(a), \citet{dujmovic.joret.ea:planar} build on an earlier result of \citet{PS21} to show that every planar graph has an $H$-partition of layered width $1$ for some planar graph $H$ of treewidth at most $8$ (improved to $6$ in \citep{UWY22}).
+The proof is constructive and gives a simple quadratic-time algorithm for finding the corresponding partition and layering.\footnote{\citet{bose.morin.ea:optimal} have recently given linear time algorithms for computing layered $H$-partitions of planar graphs.}